Brexit and Trade Compliance in a no deal scenario

 Email: email@example.com or Phone : +353 (0) 23 885 9300 and ask to be put through to the Brexit Office.

 As of 4 September 2019, the European Commission have adopted a proposal to extend until the end of 2020 the contingency Regulation EU 2019-498 on fishing authorisations, originally adopted in March 2019 until the end of 2019.
 This would maintain a simplified legal framework to allow the EU to continue to grant authorisations to UK vessels to enter EU waters and to manage authorisation requests by EU vessels entering UK waters, should the conditions on reciprocal access and sustainability be fulfilled.
 However, a UK response to this EU initiative has yet to be received.

 Guidance for the sea-fisheries and seafood production sectors

-As part of a series of measures that the Government have been taking, both nationally and in conjunction with the EU, the SFPA have updated the Brexit Trade Compliance guidance leaflet to prepare the sea-fisheries and seafood production sectors for a no deal Brexit scenario.
-The leaflet sets out the consequences for regulatory trade controls in both seafood safety and sea-fisheries conservation.
-The content is based on the organisation’s current understanding of the necessary requirements as of August 2019.
-This guidance is solely based on existing EU legislation and the information published in the following EU and UK Preparedness Notices:
+As part of a series of measures that the Government have been taking, both nationally and in conjunction with the EU, the SFPA have updated their Brexit Trade Compliance guidance to prepare the sea-fisheries and seafood production sectors for a No Deal Brexit scenario.
+The guidance provided below sets out the consequences for regulatory trade controls for both seafood safety and sea-fisheries conservation.
+The content is based on the organisation’s current understanding of the necessary requirements as of October 2019 and is solely based on existing EU legislation and the information published in the following EU and UK Preparedness Notices: